 '''

-[java]
+[ java]

 home={$path_to_your_JAVA_HOME}

 '''

-- To configure SFTP connectivity from the server between , refer to this Knowledge Base article for the SFTP user name, password, host, and port details: https:// support.hortonworks.com/s/article/SmartSense-Gateway-setup. - 3.
-Start the gateway:
+• To configure HTTPS connectivity, refer to this Knowledge Base article for the HTTPS user name, password, host, and port details: https://support.hortonworks.com/s/article/SmartSense-Gateway-setup.

+3. Start the gateway:

+'''

 hst gateway start

+'''

-On startup, the gateway attempts to connect to the configured SFTP host, and if the connection fails, the gateway does not start and logs the reason for connectivity failure to the /var/log/hst/hst-gateway.log file.
+On startup, the gateway attempts to connect to the configured HTTPS host, and if the connection fails, the gateway does not start and logs the reason for connectivity failure to the /var/log/hst/hst-gateway.log file.

-4. Integrate the gateway with the HST server:

-Integrating with Ambari Managed SmartSense or Integrating with Non-Ambari Managed SmartSense.
+4. Integrate the gateway with the HST server by following the instructions for Integrating with Ambari Managed SmartSense.